 Jo: Ok, you might not want to talk about this movie either, and if you don’t want to you don’t have to.
-But first, I noticed recently you did an interview for a documentary on Boris Karloff?
+But first, I noticed recently you did an interview for a documentary on Boris Karloff.
 You worked with him on “Even the Weariest River” on the Alcoha Hour.
 And I haven’t been able to see it.
 A lot of the Alcoha Hour and those dramatic television performances from the 50s are hard to get.
 But Boris Karloff is my idol.
-I’ve always said I wanted him to be my grandfather, because he’s the most gentle soul.
+I’ve always said I wanted him to be my grandfather because he’s the most gentle soul.
 And I met his daughter Sarah and she’s just wonderful.

-You worked with Boris Karloff in 1956 on the Alcoa Hour “Even the Weariest River” it hasn’t been released so there’s no way to see it.
+You worked with Boris Karloff in 1956 on the Alcoa Hour “Even the Weariest River” It hasn’t been released so there’s no way to see it.
 I have to ask you what was it like to work with him?
 Do you have any stories about working with him?

 Lee: Well, you know, I just remember that when I was blacklisted and he was playing on Broadway, maybe it was St. Joan, I don’t know but there was something so gracious and so magnanimous, and so grandfatherly, and beautiful about him.
 And he would always sign all my petitions.
-I was little girl who couldn’t work.
+I was the little girl who couldn’t work.
 And, you know, it was dangerous to sign petitions, you know you couldn’t work either if you did.
-And Kim Stanley and Maureen Stapleton were ones who were always working on Broadway and also signed my petitions.
+And Kim Stanley and Maureen Stapleton were the ones who were always working on Broadway and also signed my petitions.
 But you know I hadn’t remembered working with him in this television movie.
 I know they brought it to me, and the people in it… I was the only girl.
 And it was during the blacklist so the director had to be a very very brave guy.
 A very brave guy.
 Because I was the only woman and he cast me in it.